logicalclocks/logicalclocks.github.io/docs/user_guides/projects/git/clone_repo.md

 ## Prerequisites

-This guide requires that you have previously configured a [Git Provider](configure_git_provider.md) with your git credentials.
+- For cloning a private repository, you should configure a [Git Provider](configure_git_provider.md) with your git credentials.
+You can clone a GitHub and GitLab public repository without configuring the provider.
+However, for BitBucket you always need to configure the username and token to clone a repository.

 ## UI

 ### Step 1: Navigate to repositories

-In the `Project settings` page you can find the `Git` section.
+In the left-hand sidebar found in your project click on `Project settings`, and then navigate to the `Git` section.

 This page lists all the cloned git repositories under `Repositories`, while operations performed on those repositories, e.g `push`/`pull`/`commit` are listed under `Git Executions`.